 Its main channels include blogs, SEO, and social networks.
 Essentially, your task is to create an expert image in the eyes of potential clients.
 Regular educational articles are good for the blog.
 Various kinds of presentations, eBooks, checklists, instructions, which can be posted on the site for download, are also suitable for educational content.
 To download them, a potential client must fill in a small form with his or her contacts (at least email).
 This approach, with proper design, will improve SEO optimization and raise your company’s position in organic search.

 Good, so you have enough clients’ contacts in your base.
 They are interested in your product.
 How will you make them make a purchase?
 This is the responsibility of a sales manager.
 Don’t be too persistent, but make it clear that your product really solves the customer’s problem.
-This could be a dialog with the potential customer that based on the next formula:
+This could be a dialog with the potential customer.

 Be brave, be smart, ready to provide a dialog with the customers and ready to improve for your end-user.